 10 of 10

 While fresh vegetables are not necessarily considered a leftover, sometimes I buy far too many veggies than I can use in a dish and I'm left with some fabulous produce that may end up going to waste.
 If I've used some carrots, celery, or cucumbers as a dipping tool for hummus, I can use my leftovers in salads like date, walnut, and celery salad, carrot raisin salad, or khyar bi laban.
 A great way to use up onions quickly is to make onion rings.
 Grilled eggplant can be turned into moutabel.
-Veggies can also be chopped and used on kebabs.
+Veggies can also be chopped and used on kebabs or in soups.